FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 cargo run
 PageSize(4096)
 ```
-Nice!
-That looks pretty good.
+Nice, That looks pretty good!

-So far we have made it though the first 18 bytes but isn't very robust and
+So far we have made it though the first 18 bytes but our program isn't very robust and
 if we keep only working in `main.rs` it is going to get a little difficult to manage.
 So let's refactor our application a little.
 First, we are going to add a `lib.rs`
-that will be the base for our application.
+that will be the base for our library.
 While we are at it, lets create
 a few modules to help organize things.
 Our new `src` folder should look like this.

 ```sh